elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 # **Technological tools for resisting centralized power are becoming widespread**

 Digital privacy advocates had been trying and failing to get people to use end-to-end encryption for decades.
-Technical challenges prevented the existence of user-friendly options, and people didn't care enough to go through the significant friction of using these tools.
+Technical challenges prevented the existence of user-friendly options and people didn't care enough to go through the significant friction of using these tools.

 This changed in 2010 with the release of [TextSecure](https://en.wikipedia.org/wiki/TextSecure), the precursor to [Signal](https://en.wikipedia.org/wiki/Signal_(software)).
 WhatsApp, the world's most popular messaging app, has integrated Signal's technology and today two billion WhatApp users have end-to-end encryption enabled by default.
 Zoom, the world's most used video conferencing software, just released [their own end-to-end encryption feature](https://blog.zoom.us/zoom-rolling-out-end-to-end-encryption-offering/) in October 2020.